geospatialem/conferences/2015/GirlDevelopIt-Photoshop.md

 * Zoom out: `⌘` +`-`

 ### Rulers/Grids
+* `Preferences → Units and Rulers...`
 * `⌘` +`R`
-* 1170 is the most commonly used
+* 960/1170 are the most commonly used
+* There is a Bootstrap Flexible Column Grid!

 ### Guides
 `View → Snap to`